lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 Load the data into a tabular model in Azure Analysis Services.
 In this step, you create a semantic data model by using SQL Server Data Tools (SSDT).
 You can also create a model by importing it from a Power BI Desktop file.
 Because SQL Data Warehouse does not support foreign keys, you must add the relationships to the semantic model, so that you can join across tables.

-### Use PowerBI to visualize the data
+### Use Power BI to visualize the data

+Power BI supports two options for connecting to Azure Analysis Services:

+- Import.
+The data is imported into the Power BI model.
+- Live Connection.
+Data is pulled directly from Analysis Services.

-When PowerBI connects to a data source, you can either import the data into PowerBI or use DirectQuery, which sends queries directly to the data source.
-When connecting to Azure Analysis Services, we recommend DirectQuery because it doesn't require copying data into the PowerBI model.
+We recommend Live Connection because it doesn't require copying data into the Power BI model.
 Also, using DirectQuery ensures that results are always consistent with the latest source data.
 For more information, see [Connect with Power BI](/azure/analysis-services/analysis-services-connect-pbi).

 **Recommendations**